07803492177/swift-evolution/proposals/000a-move-function.md

 ## Alternatives considered

-The only other place that we could implement this functionality would be in the typechecker, but that would prevent us from using flow sensitive diagnostics.
 We could also introduce a separate `drop` function like languages like Rust does that doesn't have a result like `move` does.
 We decided not to go with this since in Swift the idiomatic way to throw away a value is to assign to `_` implying that the idiomatic way to write `drop` would be: